 Some foods are add-on items.
 Lox platters, smoked trout salad, cheese platters, and cakes or cupcakes from an outside source such as the kosher bakery at Byerly’s in St. Louis Park are add-one items.
 Beth Jacob bills add-on items at cost above the selected Kiddush level.
 For example, lox and sliced vegetables for 225 people costs about $350 before labor.

-To sponsor a Kiddush, contact Executive Director, Alex Locke.
+To sponsor a Kiddush, contact Interim Executive Director, Geoffrey Marshall.
 He will help you to set the date for your Kiddush and discuss your menu.
 He’ll give our kitchen supervisor and Shabbat morning kitchen crew all the information they need to serve your Kiddush.